nais/naisdevice-health-checker/README.md

 This command will validate that there exists a criticality level for all Kolide checks:

-    ./device-health-checker.phar kolide:validate-checks -t $KOLIDE_API_TOKEN
+    ./device-health-checker.phar kolide:validate-checks

-This command is run as a scheduled workflow in this repository, and if the command finds checks with missing tags it will send a message to the `#nais-device-alarms` channel.
+This command is run as a scheduled workflow in this repository, and if the command finds checks with missing tags it will send a message to the `#naisdevice-kolide-admin` channel.
 This is done using a webhook that is owned by the `Kolide checks validation` Slack app installed on the NAV IT workspace.

-#### Command options
+#### Command environment variables

-##### `-t/--kolide-api-token <token>` (required)
+##### `KOLIDE_API_TOKEN` (required)

 The command must have a working API token to be able to communicate with Kolide.